ruben-duarte/LearningJs/README.md

-#Learning the main concepts of JavaScript
+- Learning the main concepts of JavaScript ES6